kizu/kizu.ru/src/posts/2023-06-21-fit-to-width-text/index.en.md

 }
 ```

-1. I’m wrapping everything in a `@supports`, checking for the [`animation-timeline`](https://www.w3.org/TR/css-animations-2/#propdef-animation-timeline).
+1. I’m wrapping everything in a `@supports`, checking for the `animation-range: entry-crossing` (checking for the `animation-timeline` made the example break in the current Firefox Nightly).
 Without scroll-driven animations, the rest of the code does not make much sense and will look broken.

 2. The exact value for the `font-size` is not super important.
 However, we can think of it as “max-font-size”: our text won’t get bigger than this value, but it would shrink.